CarlosDevelops4/Weather-App-With-React-JS/README.md

 # Weather App With React JS

-# What I learned:
 - Stateless functional components in React
-- Openweathermap api to render the conditions of supplied countries and cities
+- Openweathermap api to render the conditions of supplied countries and cities.